hoanghailongvn/learn-to-hack-Ev3ry7H1ng/cryptopals/set2/challenge12/README.md

 - On the server side, there is an AES-128-ECB encryption function, it works by concatenating input with a secret unknown string, and encrypting that with a consistent, unchanged key.
 - and on the client side, we can control what the input is and observe the ciphertext

-Our mission is to exploit to get the secret unknown string appended after your input.
+Our mission is to exploit to get the secret unknown string appended after our input.

 To do this, just follow the instructions.